atulkumarpccs/Robot-Process-Automation-1/README.md

    <https://www.uipath.com/freetrial-or-community>

- * Please refer file ``videos,forum, installtion`` if any package is missing in UiPath on windows 10.
+ * Please refer file ``videos,forum, installation`` if any package is missing in UiPath on windows 10.

  ### Build Steps :